-The Common Fund plans to launch a new program, Molecular Transducers of Physical Activity in Humans in FY 2016 or 2017 (read the press release).
-Additionally, a pilot project to generate reagents and assays for the Enabling Exploration of the Eukaryotic Epitranscriptome program has been approved to begin in FY 2017 or 2018.
-The Knockout Mouse Phenotyping program (KOMP2) will be supported for a second stage to further develop and capitalize on the successful resources generated in the first stage of support.
-Planned activities for FY 2016 and beyond are contingent upon availability of funds.
+The Common Fund launched a new program, Molecular Transducers of Physical Activity in Humans in FY 2016.
+Additionally,the Knockout Mouse Phenotyping program (KOMP2) will be supported for a second stage to further develop and capitalize on the successful resources generated in the first stage of support.
+Planned activities for FY 2017 and beyond are contingent upon availability of funds.

 As each Common Fund program is unique, the implementation of each program varies.
 To read more about the currently supported Common Fund programs, see Common Fund Programs.

 Common Fund programs are designed to achieve a set of high-impact goals within a 5-10 year time frame.
 At the conclusion of each program, deliverables will either stimulate IC-funded research or will transition to support by ICs or other entities that find these resources useful.
 Programs that have transitioned from Common Fund support can be found on the Former Programs page.